 The overall region now has over 60 craft breweries.
 I haven’t been to them all but there are many that have become go-to spots whether I’m looking for a place to chill with my dog or if I’m showing visitors around town.

-You’ll find breweries all over the region but there are a couple areas that are great for exploring a few of them at once.
+You’ll find breweries all over the region but there are a

 In the Downtown and Midtown areas of you’ll find some of the most loved breweries in Sacramento.
 Many of these are just a short walk from each other so if you’re looking to do a brewery crawl this one of the best parts of town to do so.